dtr6210/Module6/README.md

 renders a happy emoji.
 • Add a ‘Change Mood’ button in the component to switch between 2 emojis when clicked.

+Exercise 4
+• Extend your BigCats component from Exercise 2 to include buttons for alphabetically sorting and reversing the list
+• Add another button to filter the list and display only the cats in the ‘Panthera’ family, and one to reset and show the full list.

+Exercise 5
+• Create a new AddCatForm component that renders a form with controlled components to capture name, latinName and image details for a new Big Cat (extending Exercises 2 and 4)
+• Submitting the form should update the parent BigCats component and re-render the list
+• Add a Delete link next to each cat allowing it to be removed from the list.

+Exercise 6
+• Design and create a basic Calculator component which takes 2 numbers and the operator provided by the user and displays the result.